Looking after your mental health

-With many small business owners focusing on trying to get their businesses through this difficult period and looking after their family and staff, they might not have prioritised their own mental health.
+With many small business owners focused on business recovery and looking after their family and staff, they might not be prioritising their own mental health.

 Creating a mental health plan is one way to make sure you have the strategies in place to look after your wellbeing.
 It’s also an important part of planning for business continuity and resilience.

 Guide for small business owners in response to coronavirus

 The Victorian Small Business Commission (VSBC) worked with Beyond Blue and drew on insights shared by small business owners with lived experience to develop Responding to coronavirus (COVID-19): a small business owner’s guide to creating a mental health plan.

 Our guide helps you to identify stressors that might come up at this time, such as feeling overwhelmed over not being able to pay rent if you’ve had to significantly limit how you trade.

 It also helps you to recognise changes in yourself that signal when you might need extra support.
 These might be personal changes like feeling anxious, depressed or low in energy, or work-related changes like having trouble concentrating or withdrawing from staff.

 Downloading this free guide will give you access to a wealth of resources to help you plan actions that you can take in response – be it staying connected with friends online or getting accurate information about available supports.

 Creating your own mental health plan: next steps

 Headway is Business Victoria’s wellbeing initiative.
 It’s all about supporting small business owners, their employees and trusted advisers with helpful tools and services.
 Free supports under the initiative include: